 Best for Proposal

 Book Casa San Isidro for a proposal because the setting does the staging for you.
-The window tables look out over the whole lit city, the spacing keeps the moment private, and the long French menu gives you a natural window to ask the question over dessert.
-Time it for sunset so the sky turns as you sit down, request a table on the glass, and let the pianist carry the evening.
+The window tables look out over the whole lit city, the spacing keeps the moment private, and the long French menu gives you a natural beat to ask the question over dessert.
+Time it for sunset so the sky turns as you sit down, request a table on the glass, and let the pianist carry the room.
 For more rooms suited to the question, see our guide to proposal dinners, or browse the rest of the Bogotá dining guide.

 Frequently Asked Questions